10 practical ways to stay positive - it’s good for your health!

 - Where required I can refer you to specialists who have confirmed their availability whilst COVID-19 is among us.

-At this time a 15 minute appointment will be offered at the reduced price of £100, a 30 minute appointment will be £175 and prescription will cost £22.
+The charge for a 15 minute appointment will be £150, a 30 minute appointment will be £200 and prescription will cost £22.
 Menopause Consultations will be £200.

 If you need a referral to a specialist we will need to arrange this for you.
 We have access to excellent specialists who are continuing to provide a service.
 There will be a charge of £50 for this.